Mormon-Projects-Group/gospel-library/README.rst

 This small PHP library allows easy access to the `Gospel Library Web Services <https://tech.lds.org/wiki/Gospel_Library_Catalog_Web_Service>`_.
 These services only provide API access to the content of the library and not any of the features (like searching, highlighting, notes, tags, and bookmarks).

 The web services only provide metadata about content in the Gospel Library.
 This project provides access to the metadata but **not to any actual content**.
-Intellectual Reserve, Inc. owns the copyright for all materials found in the Gospel Library.
+Intellectual Reserve, Inc. owns the copyright for all content in the Gospel Library.

 =====================
 Gospel Library Client